dijasila/GPAW/doc/documentation/mom/mom.rst

 The GPAW implementation of MOM is presented in [#momgpaw1]_ [#momgpaw2]_ [#momgpaw3]_.

-In the following, spin indices are omitted for simplicity.
 The orbitals `\{|\psi_{i}\rangle\}` used as initial guess for an excited-state calculation are taken as the reference orbitals for MOM (this approach is also known as initial maximum overlap